remoteintech/remote-jobs/company-profiles/darecode.md

 ## Company size

-We’re 50 ppl in 2019 and aim to growth safely to reach 75 team members in y2020.
+We’re part of Dareplanet Corp.
+Darecode staffing is around 50 ppl in 2020.

 ## Remote status

-We have offices in Spain (Madrid and Zaragoza) and several remote professionals in several cities.
+We have offices in Spain: Madrid, Zaragoza (Islas Canarias soon) and remote professionals in several cities.
 We work with local and remote members.
+Local members can work remotely without restrictions.

 ## Region